ghoulmann/rpi-graphite/README.md

 Notes
 --------
 Not entirely non-interactive.
-Be prepared to answer "yes", enter an admin name for the site, and the admin user's passowrd.
+Be prepared to answer "yes", enter an admin name for the site, and the admin user's password.

 Sites
 -------
 Documentation: http://graphite.readthedocs.org/en/0.9.10/